cartertinney/iot-operations-sdks/doc/reference/error-model.md

 ## Language-independent error hierarchy

-In this proposal, the SDK has a single error type, which is derived from the language-specific base error type.
+In this proposal, the protocol APIs return/raise an error or errors derived from the language-specific base error implementation (where applicable).
-This type contains a field that indicates the specific *kind* of error that occurred.
+This error or errors should indicate the specific *kind* of error that occurred, whether by type, field, enumeration, or other idiomatic construct appropriate to the language.
-It also contains fields that express the axes of categorization itemized at the top of this document (using English phrases instead of formal type names because the specific field names may vary by language):
+It should also represent and express the axes of categorization itemized at the top of this document (using English phrases instead of formal type names because the specific implementation and naming may vary by language).

+The information being communicated does not have to literally be fields in a struct as in some languages it may make more sense to encode the information in the error design itself, e.g. an enumerated error with two variants "local" and "remote" may be preferable to a single error structure with a boolean field.
+Similarly, non-applicable fields may or may not be included depending on the error model, e.g. if using a specific error struct for Telemetry, there may be no need for an HTTP status field.

+No matter how the error/errors are represented in a language, all relevant information MUST be included.

 | Field | Type | Description | Axis | Required |
 | --- | --- | --- | --- | --- |